Michigan Button Society

 at the annual Detroit Hobby Show.
 Michigan holds the recognition for being the first state to form a button society.

 Today we continue to be an active society with members from all around the state and many surrounding states.
 Each year, at the spring and fall state conventions, antique, vintage, and modern buttons are on display.
 The fall convention boasts a competition among button collectors.
 The buttons are a sight to see.
 Come join us.
 Click on the link below for more information about the Michigan Button Society, its history and the manufacturing of the Michigan button.

+There is no need to compete to enjoy the hobby, but why not?
+By competing you learn.
+It is challenging and fun.
 Awards are written and sponspored by button collectors.
-Each fall show there is a list of several awards to chose from.
-Enter one tray or as many as you would like.
+Each fall show there is a list of several awards to choose from.

 The MBS Constitution States

 The object of this society shall be to study the hobby of collecting, classifying and mounting garment buttons for educational purposes and personal enjoyment; to issue publications and hold exhibits, to bring to the public the art, history and beauty of buttons; and to preserve for future generations all that is best in the hobby.

 Mission Statement: Michigan Button Society is an inclusive community dedicated to the study, preservation and enjoyment of garment buttons, fasteners and ornamentation.

 Vision Statement: Michigan Button Society vision is to encourage the pursuit of collecting; conservation and display of garment buttons, fasteners and ornamentations for enjoyment and educational purposes; to hold exhibits that bring the art, history, cultural significance and beauty of buttons to the public; to preserve and grow the button community for future generations.

 JOIN MBS TODAY